Semi-truck fire near Midway Road in Knoxville

 KNOXVILLE, Tenn.
-(WATE) — A semi-truck is on fire on a highway going east near an exit that closed two lanes Monday night.
+(WATE) — A semi-truck caught fire on a highway going east near an exit that closed two lanes Monday night.
+The lanes reopened just before 3:30 a.m.
+Tuesday.

 Knoxville Police Department reported to the scene where a semi-truck was on fire near the Midway Road exit on I-40.
-According to the Smartway TDOT app, two right the right lanes were blocked.
+According to the Smartway TDOT app, two right lanes were blocked.

 This is a developing story.
 Download the WATE 6 News app to get updates sent to your phone.